codyngpriest/alx-low_level_programming/0x0C-more_malloc_free/README.md

 # This is a function that allocates memory for an array, using malloc
 3. array_range
 # This is a function that creates an array of integers
+4. _realloc
+# This is a function that reallocates a memory block using malloc and free